Developer-Min-Thant/ezplay_server/readmeserver.md

 2. **User Authentication**: For public servers, consider adding user authentication.
 3. **Regular Updates**: Keep all system packages, Node.js, and yt-dlp updated.
 4. **Monitoring**: Set up monitoring for your server to detect issues early.

-## Legal Considerations

-Be aware that downloading content from YouTube may violate their Terms of Service in some cases.
-This tool should only be used for downloading content that you have the right to download, such as content under Creative Commons licenses or your own content.